A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Introduction

-The main purpose of this paper is to present a detailed description of the \camspec\ likelihood that we developed and applied to \Planck\ in PCP13, PCP15 and PCP18.
-The \camspec\ likelihood has been described in short form in the \Planck\ collaboration likelihood papers PPL13, PPL15 and PPL18 and has been compared with the alternative \plik\ likelihood developed by the Paris group (which was chosen as the baseline for cosmological parameter analysis in the 2015 and 2018 data releases) in PCP15 and PCP18 and the corresponding \Plancks likelihood papers. \Planck\ is an important legacy dataset and is likely to be analysed by other researchers in the future.
-We believe that it will be useful to present, in a single source, a detailed description of exactly what we have done in constructing likelihoods for the \Plancks collaboration.
-A second motivation for this paper has been to address the consistency and fidelity of the \Planck\ data.
+In this paper we present a detailed description of the \camspec\ likelihood that we developed and applied to \Planck\ in each of the three \Planck\ data releases.
+The \camspec\ likelihood has been described in short form in the \Planck\ collaboration likelihood papers PPL13, PPL15 and PPL18 and has been compared with the \plik\ likelihood in PCP15 and PCP18. \Planck\ is an important legacy dataset and is likely to be analysed by many other researchers in the future.
+We believe that it will be useful, particularly for experimentalists who wish to combine \Plancks\ with ground based CMB data, to present in a single source a detailed description of exactly what we have done in constructing likelihoods for the \Plancks collaboration.
+A second, and perhaps more significant, motivation for this paper has been to address the consistency and fidelity of the \Planck\ data.
 The \Planck\ data are consistent with the CMB fluctuations predicted for a spatially flat Universe with a power-law spectrum of scalar Gaussian adiabatic fluctuations.
-This model, which we will refer to as the base-\LCDM\ cosmology is described by six parameters.
+This model, which we will refer to as the base \LCDM\ cosmology is described by six parameters.
 The values of some of these parameters are not in perfect agreement with some other data, for example direct measurements of the Hubble constant (as will be discussed in Sect.\ \ref{subsec:tensions}).
 It is therefore important to demonstrate the consistency of the \Planck\ results.
 In developing \camspec\ we focussed extensively on the fidelity of the \Planck\ power spectra, testing for consistency between power spectra determined from individual detector-sets and frequency combinations.
 Such consistency checks are more direct than tests based on consistency of cosmological parameters.
 The third motivation for this paper is to investigate a number of peculiar results reported in PCP18.
 These include the tendency of the \Planck\ temperature power spectra to favour a lensing amplitude $A_L$ greater than unity\footnote{See PCP18 for a definition of this parameter.} and to favour closed universes.
-Neither of these results has been reported at a high statistical significance (at $\simlt 3 \sigma$), but since they could be signs of new physics or internal tensions within the \Planck\ data, we felt that a closer investigation was merited.
-We have therefore created statistically more powerful \camspec\ likelihoods than those used in PPL18 and PCP18, primarily by extending sky coverage.
+Neither of these results has been reported at a high statistical significance (at $\simlt 3 \sigma$), but since they could be signs of new physics, internal tensions within the \Planck\ data, or small inconsistencies in the construction of the \Plancks likelihoods, we felt that a closer investigation was merited.
+We have therefore created statistically more powerful \camspec\ likelihoods than those used in PPL18 and PCP18, primarily by extending sky coverage\footnote{The 12.1HMcl likelihood is available as a \COSMOMC\ module at the following web site: \tt{https://people.ast.cam.ac.uk/$\sim$stg20/camspec/index.html}.}.
+To motivate the reader, the upper panel in Fig. \ref{fig:fig1} shows the residuals of the PCP18 \camspec\ coadded TT spectrum\footnote{Which is almost identical to the coadded PCP18 \plik\ TT spectrum.} with respect to the best-fit base \LCDM\ and foreground model.
+The lower panel in Fig. \ref{fig:fig1} shows residuals for the 12.5HMcl likelihood discussed in this paper which increases the sky area at 143 and 217 GHz compared to the likelihoods used in the \Planck\ legacy papers.
+The base \LCDM\ cosmology fitted to this likelihood is almost identical to the best fit base \LCDM\ cosmology presented in PCP18 (see Sect. \ref{sec:base_lcdm}) but the residuals are {\it visibly} smaller.
+In other words, by constructing a more powerful likelihood, {\it the CMB power spectrum tightens up around the predictions of the base \LCDM\ cosmology.} This is strong evidence in support of the \LCDM\ model as will be discussed in detail in Sect. \ref{sec:base_lcdm}.